9 Tips for Saving Money at the Vet

 Ways to lower your bill — without compromising your pet’s health.

 Yes, this is difficult.
 Discussing fleas is one thing; having a candid conversation with your vet about your bank account is a whole other ball game.
 But such a dialogue can open doors to options that make better financial sense.
 There is rarely only one way to diagnose or treat a disease, and regardless of your financial status, you’re entitled to an explanation of the risks and benefits of every single option.
-Also, while pet insurance might not make sense when your pet is healthy, you’ll be thankful for it if/when your dog or cat falls ill.
+Also, while pet insurance might not make sense when your pet is healthy, you’ll be thankful for it if your dog or cat falls ill.

 No one likes getting a bill that’s got a zero on the end that they didn’t expect.
 How else can you know if your bill will be $200 or $2,000?
 With an estimate in hand, you will avoid the element of surprise and won’t end up paying for things that are unnecessary.
 In no way does requesting an estimate reflect how much you love your pet — you’re simply being fiscally responsible.

-3. Kick the once-a-year vaccine habit.
+9. Kick the once-a-year vaccine habit

 Some vaccinations, such as for parvo and distemper, provide a minimum of three years’ worth of protection once the puppy or kitten series has been completed.
 If your vaccine-reminder card suggests otherwise, call your vet to double-check.

-5. Feed your pet the right amount.
+10. Feed your pet the right amount

 Many dogs and cats are overweight.
 Ask your vet if your pet is at a healthy weight.
 If they think your pet could lose a few pounds, try cutting back, splitting meals into smaller portions, or switch to a healthier diet.
 Not only will this new habit translate into cost savings, it will result in a healthier pet, and a healthier pet translates into fewer veterinary bills.

-The clinic administrator may be willing to barter, or you could look into a line of credit that can be used to pay for veterinary expenses, such as CareCredit.
-They are as easy to apply for as a department store credit card, and they usually dont charge service fees or interest for the first few months.
+The clinic administrator may be willing to barter, or you could look into a line of credit that can be used to pay for veterinary expenses, such as CareCreditopens in new tab.
+They are as easy to apply for as a department store credit card, and they usually don’t charge service fees or interest for the first few months.
 This may be financially advantageous, compared to paying the bill via your usual credit card.
 Ask your vet hospital staff if they have an association with such a credit lender.

-8. Price shop for your pet’s prescriptions.
+12. Price shop for your pet’s prescriptions

 If the medication prescribed is a human drug (such as Prozac for pet anxiety), compare the human pharmacy price to what your veterinary hospital would charge.
 Big-box or chain pharmacies purchase medications in bulk and can pass the savings on to you.
 For example, Costco prices are usually among the lowest, and some human pharmacies offer substantial AAA discounts for pet prescriptions.